lter/LTER-core-metabase/docs/quick_start.md

 ## Details
 ### Preconditions
 This Guide assumes you have postgreSQL installed, either on a remote server (e.g., institutional), or locally.
-It assumes you understand basic rDB concepts and their implementation in posgreSQL.
-You (and/or your adminstrator) will also need a mechanism to run SQL commands.
+It assumes you (the "database owner") understand basic rDB concepts and their implementation in posgreSQL.
+You (and your adminstrator) will also need a mechanism to run SQL commands.
 This could be done from the command line (e.g., psql), or an SQL pane in a GUI.

 Since these SQL scripts were based on a backup (or "dump"), the version of posgtreSQL is in the top of each file.